NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/rethinking-reactivity.md

 !! click

-let's think of and redefine these as values -- the most basic kind of reactive primitive we could possibly have -- these can exist in within functions, outside classes, anywhere -- this will be a theme throughout this new way of thinking about reactivity.
+let's think of and redefine these as values, making the at-tracked decorator a user of reactive values -- a value the most basic kind of reactive primitive we could possibly have -- these can exist in within functions, outside classes, anywhere -- this will be a theme throughout this new way of thinking about reactivity.

 !! click